LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Gitlab CI
 =========

-Due to Livermore Computing security policies, Gitlab CI must be launched manually by a *blessed* GitHub user.
-Specifially, one must be a member of the LLNL GitHub organization and have tw-factor authentication enabled on your GitHub account.
-If you satisfy these requirements, you can initiate Gitlab CI on a pull request by adding a comment with 'LGTM' in it.
+If all memmbers of a GitHub project are members of the LLNL GitHub organization and have tw-factor authentication enabled on their GitHub accounts, auto-mirroring on the Livermore Computing Collaboration Zone Gitlab server is anabled.
+Thus, Gitlab CI will run automatically for those projects on pull requested that are made by project members.
+Otherwise, due to Livermore Computing security policies, Gitlab CI must be launched manually by a *blessed* GitHub user satisfying the constraints described above.
+To manually initiate Gitlab CI on a pull request, add a comment with 'LGTM' in it.

-.. note:: Gitlab CI is run on Livermore Computing systems that are heavily used
-          and so throughput is less than ideal.
-To avoid squandering resources, **it is important that all RAJA developers only launch Gitlab CI when a pull request has passed all other checks and is ready to be merged.** Also, be aware that when a PR is merged, all CI checks will need to be rerun on other PR branches after they are updated with the merged changes.
-So it's not prudent to have Gitlab CI checks running (or queued to be run) on more than one branch at a time.

 It is important to note that RAJA shares its Gitlab CI workflow with other projects.
 See `Shared Gitlab CI Workflow <https://radiuss-ci.readthedocs.io/en/latest/uberenv.html#ci>`_ for more information.